Game Library: “My Movie”

 4.)
 Don’t forget charm and callbacks.
 Players can really make rather mundane titles fun and memorable with added playfulness, and the format invites the discovery of patterns and games.
 A well-timed callback to a previous title will often provide a strong out.

 5.)
 Be careful of outstaying your welcome.
-Be cautious of letting rounds loiter too long.
-We often use this game in our version of Gorilla Theatre at SAK Comedy Lab so there are just three of us playing with the director serving as the conductor.
+Be wary of letting rounds loiter too long.
+We often used this game in our version of Gorilla Theatre at SAK Comedy Lab where there were just three of us playing with the director serving as the conductor.
 We might get through the company once or twice before changing it up with a new audience suggestion.

 In Performance

-This is such a fun high-energy addition to a playlist.
-We play it quite frequently in our Gorilla Theatre show but usually with some frame that shakes it up a little.
-I’ve done “Deal Breakers” where we jammed movie titles and then, when asked, players had to provide the element or casting choice that turned the movie sour.
-We’ll also change the focus from movies on occasion: one of my teammates does a “My Cocktail” version which has been particularly memorable where we have to come up with original cocktail names and then list the ingredients if we stumble on a winner!
+This is such a fun, high-energy addition to a playlist.
+We exploited it quite frequently in the decade-long run of Gorilla Theatre but usually with some frame that shook it up a little.
+I’ve done “Deal Breakers,” where we jammed movie titles, and then, when asked, players had to provide the element or casting choice that turned the movie sour.
+We also changed the focus from movies on occasion: one of my teammates introduced a “My Cocktail” version, which was particularly memorable.
+Here, we had to come up with original cocktail names and then list the ingredients if we stumbled upon a winner!

 Cheers, David Charles.